September 1st, 2020 | Should You Consider Working As a Career Advisor?

 Your relations with people will get even more complicated from now on.
-Sometimes you are so physically tired with your job that all you want is just to rest and chit chat with friends.
-So, you find a free evening and go — but after you finally sit down and rest, after 30 seconds everyone looks at you with THAT LOOK on their face and the conversation turns to jobs.
+Sometimes you are so physically tired from your job that all you want is just to rest and chit-chat with friends.
+So, you find a free evening and go—but after you finally sit down and rest, after 30 seconds everyone looks at you with THAT LOOK on their face and the conversation turns to jobs.

-And sometimes you feel like people invite you to a dinner on purpose.
-They know that 2-3 hours of good career advice is with much more than 10-20 Euro spent on cooking you a dinner.
+And sometimes you feel like people invite you to dinner on purpose.
+They know that 2-3 hours of good career advice is worth much more than 10-20 euros spent on cooking you dinner.
 Sometimes, I come home after “a peaceful evening with friends” completely wasted.

-The same about dating — sometimes you go for a meeting that is supposed to be a date and it turns out that the guy is more interested in jobs than in you.
-For worse, once in a while a client will fall for you — not that strange given that all you do around them is listening to their stories and motivations, and supporting their career choices.
+The same about dating—sometimes you go for a meeting that is supposed to be a date and it turns out that the guy is more interested in jobs than in you.
+For worse, once in a while a client will fall for you—not that strange given that all you do around them is listen to their stories and motivations, and support their career choices.

 Actually, recently I came up with my own way of dealing with the situation.
 When I go for lunch with friends and they start talking about jobs, I solve the problem in “the Room style.”
 Well, that works.

 You can’t talk about your best projects in public.
-The main reason being: in career advisory, trust is very important.
-All the information shared at the coaching sessions is confidential — especially if these are 1-1 sessions.
-And usually, the most colorful and accomplished people are also the most private.
+The main reason is: that in career advisory, trust is very important.
+All the information shared at the coaching sessions is confidential—especially if these are 1-1 sessions.
+And usually, the most colourful and accomplished people are also the most private.
 They just don’t want people in their circle to share any details about their private stories.

-Not mentioning about new projects I’m working on in the company, that are now in the stealth mode.
+Not to mention new projects I’m working on in the company, that are now in stealth mode.
 I have to wait with sharing until the official premiere.
 For this reason, I can never talk about my most exciting projects in public or list them in my resume.

 When people start trusting you, they also start treating you as a sort of a priest.
 Namely, they tell you things that they would never tell even to their own spouse.
 For instance, they talk about all the regrets of their lives.
 And then, all of a sudden you learn that everyone has regrets.

-Even very successful people believe that they made suboptimal choices in their careers — even though they reached the very top in their discipline.
+Even very successful people believe that they made suboptimal choices in their careers—even though they reached the very top in their discipline.
 Sometimes it also goes in counterintuitive ways.
-Those who are at the top regret the most.
+Those who are at the top regret it the most.
 They discover that they chose the wrong mountain to climb.
 Yet they can’t admit this in public as they are role models to others.

 To sum up, while working as a career advisor, you’ll be flooded with sad stories.
 So many people regret pretty much all their professional lives and feel pitiful about the fact that they can’t turn back time!